Bubba Harris

-Burlin Buntster Harris III (born August 7, 1985 from Palmdale, California U.S.) is an American professional "New/Current School" Bicycle Motocross (BMX) racer whose prime competitive years are from 1999 to the present.
-Usually goes by the moniker "Bubba", as did his father when he was young.
+Burlin Lucas Harris III (born August 7, 1985, from Palmdale, California U.S.) is an American professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1999 to 2007; serious injuries in 2007 and 2008 affected his racing career ending with his retirement from professional racing around 2013.
+Harris usually goes by the moniker "Bubba", as did his father when he was young.

+Bubba Harris was inducted into the National BMX Hall of Fame as a first ballot nominee for the class of 2023.

 Racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.

-Started racing: August 7, 1992 on his seventh birthday.
+Started racing: August 7, 1992, on his seventh birthday.
 His father took him to a BMX track and he was hooked.